nomisevh/eye-track-pdc/README.md

 ## How To Run <a href="#run"></a>

-After making sure that the developmental environment is set up and the data is in the `data/ki` directory, you can run the various experiments by their respective jupyter notebooks in the `src` directory.
+After making sure that the developmental environment is set up and the data is in the `data/ki` directory, you can run the various experiments by their respective entrypoints in the `src/entrypoints` directory.

 ### Experiments

-- Classify time series segments with ROCKET and classic ML classifiers `src/rocket_segment_classification.ipynb`
+- Classify time series segments with ROCKET and classic ML classifiers `src/entrypoints/rocket_segment_classification.py`
-- Train InceptionTime to extract features from MTS data `src/inception_feature_extraction.ipynb`
-- Classify time series segments with InceptionTime and classic ML classifiers `src/inception_segment_classification.ipynb`
+- Classify time series segments with InceptionTime and classic ML classifiers `src/entrypoints/inception_segment_classification.py`
 - &lt;we will update this list with new experiments&gt;